OpenRobotLab/EmbodiedScan/README.md

 python tools/test.py configs/detection/mv-det3d_8xb4_embodiedscan-3d-284class-9dof.py work_dirs/mv-3ddet/epoch_12.pth --launcher="pytorch"
 ```

+### Using Visualizer during inference

+We provide EmbodiedBaseVisualizer to visualize the output of models during inference.
+Please refer to the [guide](embodiedscan/visualizer/README.md) for detail.

 ### Inference and Submit your Results

 We preliminarily support format-only inference for multi-view 3D visual grounding.
 To achieve format-only inference during test, just set `format_only=True` in `test_evaluator` in the corresponding config like [here](https://github.com/OpenRobotLab/EmbodiedScan/blob/main/configs/grounding/mv-grounding_8xb12_embodiedscan-vg-9dof.py#L183).
 Then just run the test script like: